srid/purescript-book-sources/chapter10.md

 X>     data Tree a = Leaf a | Branch (Tree a) (Tree a) X>     ```
 X>
 X>     Choose an appropriate representation for this type as a JSON document.
-Write a function to serialize a binary tree to JSON by using `JSON.stringify` and an intermediate record newtype, and write a corresponding instance of `IsForeign`.
+Write a function to serialize a binary tree to JSON by using `JSON.stringify` and an intermediate record `newtype`, and write a corresponding instance of `IsForeign`.

 ## Conclusion